Itaakpa rock shelter: Findings

-These findings provide insight into the technological and cultural practices of early human inhabitants, such as their hunting and tool-making techniques.
+These findings provide insights into the technological and cultural practices of early human inhabitants of the area, such as their hunting and tool-making techniques.
 For example, analysis of the extensive pottery findings at the site has shed light on the types of pottery produced and the techniques used to produce them.
-A total of 1257 potter sherds were found on the site, most of which were very small.
+A total of 1257 pottery sherds were found on the site, most of which were very small.
 No sherds were found in the oldest excavation layers.
 About half of the sherds (51 percent) were decorated.
 The decorative devices include surface finishing (20.5 percent); grooving and incision (18.5 percent); and twisted string roulette and grooved/incised (13.8 percent).
 The archeologists were able to identify four vessel forms – small globular pitchers, larger pitchers (possibly used for cooking); large water storage pots and shallow bowls, probably used for frying foods.
 Microscopic examination of the sherds shows that some used organic matter as temper (matter mixed with clay to reduce shrinkage and prevent cracking during the firing process).
 By tracking the sherds over time, archeologists were able to assert that "there was some development in pottery technology over time."

 The discoveries in the Itaakpa rock shelter contribute to what is, at the present time, a relatively small database about the Late Stone Age inhabitants of much of West Africa, as well as other parts of the continent.